AIKIDO - Kids Classes

 Cultivate teamwork and leadership skills

 Getting started in Aikido is easy.
 Classes are offered in a spacious and safe environment.
-Our program is designed for children 6-13 years old, with 3 classes available per week.
+Our program is designed for children 5-13 years old (children 3 & 4 year olds welcome with parental accompaniment on the mats), with 3 classes available per week.

 Tuesday 5:30 - 6:15 p.m.